konbu33/stackremote/README.md

 - Voice and video calls are available
 - The pointer can be used to point to the area of interest.
 - Comment can be made in text.

+## App Operation

+### Before joining the channel

+- Tap the menu icon in the upper left corner to display the menu screen.
+On the menu screen, the following operations are available.
+  - Change Password
+  - Change Nickname
+  - Unsubscribe from Service

+### After joining a channel

+- Tap the menu icon in the upper left corner to display the controller screen.
+The following operations are available on the controller screen.

+  - Mute audio
+  - Mute video
+  - Switch between cameras
+  - Change color for user identification

+- Hold down and drag and drop to display and move the pointer.
+Tap the pointer to hide it.

 ## Limitations